semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 @## The alignment of the columns

-Since columns and cells are inherited from the `Flex` component, you can use `justifyContent` to align the column to the desired edge.
+Since columns and cells are inherited from the `Flex` component, you can use `justifyContent/alignItems` to align the column to the desired edge.
 This property is automatically applied to table cells.

 @example align-header